microsoft/code-with-engineering-playbook/observability/tools/loki.md

 Loki is a horizontally-scalable, highly-available, multi-tenant log aggregation system, created by Grafana Labs inspired by the learnings from Prometheus.
-Loki is commonly referred as Prometheus but for logs, which makes total sense once both tools follow the same architecture, which is a agent collecting metrics in each of the components of the software system, a server which stores the logs and also the Grafana dashboard, which access the loki server to build its visualizations and queries.
+Loki is commonly referred as Prometheus but for logs, which makes total sense as both tools follow the same architecture, which is an agent collecting metrics in each of the components of the software system, a server which stores the logs and also the Grafana dashboard, which access the loki server to build its visualizations and queries.
 That being said, Loki has three main
 components:

 ## Promtail

 Its the agent portion of Loki.
-It can be used to grab metrics from several different places, like var/log/ for example.
+It can be used to grab logs from several different places, like var/log/ for example.
 The configuration of the Promtail is a yaml file called ```config-promtail.yml``` commonly store on the  ```/usr/local/bin``` path.
 In this file, its described all the paths and log sources that will be aggregated on Loki Server.